Destin–Fort Walton Beach Airport

 Destin–Fort Walton Beach Airport (IATA: VPS, ICAO: KVPS, FAA LID: VPS) is an airport located within Eglin Air Force Base, adjacent to the city of Valparaiso and near the cities of Destin and Fort Walton Beach, in Okaloosa County, Florida, United States.
 The airport was previously named Northwest Florida Regional Airport until February 17, 2015, and Okaloosa Regional Airport until September 2008.

-The airport is just under sixteen miles away from Destin and takes approximately twenty-five minutes to get to Destin.
+The airport is just under 16 miles away from Destin and takes approximately 25 minutes to get to Destin.
 Only commercial air traffic is allowed.
 Non-commercial operations by general aviation and business aircraft must use nearby Destin Executive Airport.

 History

 In 1957, The Okaloosa County Air Terminal opened on Eglin Air Force Base in building 89 with 3 personnel (Airport Manager, Security and Admin Support).
 Southern Airways was the only passenger airline, with Douglas DC-3s direct to Atlanta via several stops.
 Passengers entered the base through the East Gate near Valparaiso, thus the airport code of VPS.
 Southern would later upgrade their service into the airport with 40-passenger Martin 404 propliners before initiating the first scheduled passenger jet flights at VPS.

-1967: Southern Airways introduced Douglas DC-9-10 jetliner service into VPS thus becoming the first airline to operate jets into the airport.
+In 1967, Southern Airways introduced Douglas DC-9-10 jetliner service into VPS thus becoming the first airline to operate jets into the airport.

-1968: According to the September 3, 1968, Southern Airways system timetable, the airline was operating daily nonstop DC-9-10 jet service to Atlanta and New Orleans with direct, no change of plane DC-9 jet flights twice a day to New York City LaGuardia Airport and Washington D.C.
+According to the September 3, 1968 Southern Airways system timetable, the airline was operating daily nonstop DC-9-10 jet service to Atlanta and New Orleans as well as direct, no change of plane DC-9 jet flights twice a day to New York City LaGuardia Airport and Washington D.C.
 Dulles Airport via intermediate stops in Dothan, AL and Columbus, GA.

-February 1975: The new James E. Plew Terminal Building of the Okaloosa Air Terminal, on State Road 85, opened in mid-February 1975, with dedication on 22 February.
+The new James E. Plew Terminal Building of the Okaloosa Air Terminal, on State Road 85, opened in mid-February 1975, with dedication on 22 February.
 Representative Bob Sikes and Southern Airways President Frank Hulse were some of the speakers.
 The 32,000 sq ft (3,000 m2) facility cost $1.7 million.
 Federal grants totaled $472,000, state $80,000, Okaloosa County bond sale $1.1 million, and Southern Airways $190,000.
 First year enplaned passengers totaled 97,000 with Southern Airways as the sole airline serving VPS with 12 departing flights daily.

-1977: South Central Air Transport (SCAT), a commuter air carrier, was serving the airport with flights to New Orleans, LA, Mobile, AL, Montgomery, AL and Panama City, FL flown with Handley Page Jetstream propjets.
+In 1977, South Central Air Transport (SCAT), a commuter air carrier, was serving the airport with flights to New Orleans, LA, Mobile, AL, Montgomery, AL and Panama City, FL flown with Handley Page Jetstream propjets.